Not got enough time? Get this blog post as a handy FREE ebook right now!

-If you send an old kit to journalists when trying to pitch for a meeting at a show, then you’re not showcasing the best version of your game.
+If you send an old kit to journalists when trying to pitch for a meeting at whatever gaming event or show that you’re going to, then you’re not showcasing the best version of your game.

 Also, you need to physically show media where you’ll be at the show, so a floor plan with your booth circled is required (and something that won’t be in any existing press kit).

-When pitching for meeting slows, don’t just say that you’re at the show and to come along if they have the capacity.
+When pitching for meetings with the media, don’t just say that you’re at the show and to come along if they have the capacity.
 Create a sense of urgency by using words such as “last chance” and “almost fully booked” in your email text or subject lines.

 During the show

-If you have a stand, then you need at least two people.
+If you have a stand as part of your games industry event PR strategy, then you need at least two people.